10 Common Causes of Female Infertility You Should Know

 • Premature Ovarian Insufficiency (POI)

-Early decline in ovarian function, reducing the number of eggs.
+Early decline in ovarian function reduces the number of eggs available for fertilization.

 • Hypothalamic Dysfunction

-Stress, weight fluctuations, or excessive exercise can disrupt signals for ovulation.
+Stress, weight fluctuations, or excessive exercise can disrupt the signals that regulate ovulation.

 • Hyperprolactinemia